itzmeanjan/sphincs-plus/README.md

 > [!CAUTION]
-> This Sphincs+ implementation is conformant with the Sphincs+ [specification](https://sphincs.org/data/sphincs+-r3.1-specification.pdf) and I also try to make it constant-time but be informed that it is not yet audited. **If you consider using it in production, be careful !**
+> This Sphincs+ implementation is conformant with Sphincs+ specification @ https://sphincs.org/data/sphincs+-r3.1-specification.pdf.
+I also try to make it timing leakage free, using `dudect` (see https://github.com/oreparaz/dudect) -based tests, but be informed that this implementation is not yet audited. *If you consider using it in production, be careful !*

 # sphincs-plus
 SPHINCS+: Stateless Hash-based Digital Signature Algorithm